apacheignite/documentation/production-readiness/capacity-planning.md

 [/block]
 - I have 300GB of data in DB will this be the same in GridGain?

 No, data size on disk is not a direct 1-to-1 mapping in memory.
 As a very rough estimate it can be about 2.5/3 times size on disk excluding indexes and any other overhead.
+To get a more accurate estimation you need to figure out the average object size by importing a record into GridGain and multiplying by the number of objects expected.

+- How do I plan for processing capacity?

+This is generally much harder to estimate without some code already in place.
+It is important to understand the cost of a given operation that your application will be performing and multiply this by the number of operations expected at various times.
+A good starting point for this would be the Ignite benchmarks which detail the results of standard operations and give a rough estimate of the capacity required to deliver such performance. :

+[block:callout]
+{
+  "type": "info",
+  "title": "Processing Benchmarks",
+  "body": "With 32 cores over 4 large AWS instances the following benchmarks were recorded:\n- **PUT/GET: 26k/sec**\n- **PUT (TRANSACTIONAL): 68k/sec**\n- **PUT (TRANSACTIONAL - PESSIMISTIC): 20k/sec**\n- **PUT (TRANSACTIONAL - OPTIMISTIC): 44k/sec**\n- **SQL Query: 72k/sec**\n[More results here](http://www.gridgain.com/resources/benchmarks/ignite-vs-hazelcast-benchmarks)"
+}
+[/block]